pltod/TestingGit/README.md

 	'git commit -m "first commit"' 	- do commit files in the git repository with comment

 	'git commit -a'					- do commit even unstaged files

+	'git rm' 						- ready for commit after it has been deleted

+	'git rm -f'						- force the deletion if you have pending changes

 ##Ignoring Files